-Statue of Sir Robert de Vere, crusader, in chancel.
+Statue of Sir Robert de Vere, crusader - in the chancel.
 Unique statue of crusader drawing sword!

-Great Chest 1491, originally for storing parish records in north aisle
+Great Chest 1491 - originally for storing parish records can be found in the north aisle

-Litany desk at cross aisle, C14th image of priest
+Litany desk - at the cross aisle, C14th image of priest

-Screen between Barrington Chapel (organ loft) and church taken from priory refectory
+Screen between Barrington Chapel (organ loft) and church - taken from the priory refectory

-East window: (behind altar) left hand side shews the parable of the Ten Wise Bridesmaids (Matthew 25:1-13; right hand side shews the Last Judgement (Matthew 25:31-46)
+East window - (behind the altar) The left hand side shows the parable of the Ten Wise Bridesmaids (Matthew 25:1-13); the right hand side shows the Last Judgement (Matthew 25:31-46)

-Wooden statues of the Evangelists’ symbols: Matthew (man), Mark (lion), Luke (ox), John (Eagle) at cross aisle
+Wooden statues of the Evangelists’ symbols - Matthew (man), Mark (lion), Luke (ox), John (Eagle) all found at the cross aisle